 - B&G + all groom’s family (including grandparents, aunts, uncles, cousins)

 - B&G + wedding party (best man, ushers, bridesmaids, flowergirls, pageboys)

 Think carefully about who you really need in each photo.
 Can you combine any groups together in one shot?
 Do you really need a photo of the groom with the bridesmaids, the bride with the groomsmen, the bride & groom just with the bridesmaids, just with the groomsmen etc, or can you just have one photo with all of the wedding party together.
 Will you want pages and pages of these photos in your album, or just the most important ones?

 The following shots are sometimes requested.
 Obviously the more shots you ask for the longer the photos take, so it’s always up to the bride and groom whether these shots are really important to them or whether they’d rather spend more time chatting with their guests.
 It doesn’t matter to me, I am happy to take whatever photos I am asked to!
 I think my personal record was being given a list of 28 ‘must have’ combinations of family and friend groups.
 I cautioned them that this would mean a significant part of their drinks reception would be spent having their photos taken and that there would be limited time to spend with their guests, but this was important to them, so I just made sure I worked as quickly and efficiently as I could.
 Sometimes it’s good to save some of the more informal shots until later in the day.
-A photo of all the boys who went on the stag do can work really well if taken in a more informal setting at the bar with pints in hand!
+A photo of all the boys from the stag do can work really well if taken in a more informal setting at the bar with pints in hand!

 Other Popular Shots:

 - B&G + groom’s friends